Program Manager, emphasis in data analysis

 In addition to my program management background, I have significant experience in accessibility.
-Previously when I worked as a program manager and tech specialist in higher education, I helped pave the road for college students with unique challenges by facilitating greater access to course materials.
+Previously when I worked as a tech specialist in higher education, I helped pave the road for college students with unique challenges by facilitating greater access to course materials.
 These students taught me that anything is possible and to reject the contrary.
-Some successful graduates I’m proud to have worked with include a blind lawyer, a deaf doctor, and a dyslexic linguaphile.
+Some successful graduates I’ve worked with include a blind lawyer, a deaf doctor, and a dyslexic linguaphile.

 Speaking of languages...I’ve been using Python, SQL, Tableau, and Excel in my quest to wrangle data and create visualizations.
-You can check out the screenshot of my animated transcontinental migration initially charted tableau (picture on the right).
+You can check out the screenshot of my transcontinental migration initially charted as a Tableau animation (pictured on the right or below).

 University of Colorado Boulder, Program Manager

 When I managed several student service programs at CU Boulder, I was constantly negotiating with dozens of fussy faculty, last-minute students, and volatile contractors in order to schedule and smoothly administer 300 proctored exams each semester.

 I also overhauled a peer note-taking system into a more user-friendly and transparent online process of hiring, tracking, and compensating 250 notetakers each semester that resulted in a reduction of complaints.

 When I reviewed hundreds of publishing and multimedia products for more than five departments throughout the global finance organization, I routinely spotted critical style and functionality issues that I diplomatically conveyed to authors and producers while providing feedback consistently on time and often under tight deadlines.